yomologic/react-ui/COMPONENT-DEVELOPMENT-GUIDE.md

 - Keep components focused and single-purpose
 - Allow composition through children
-- Use compound components when appropriate
+- Use compound components for complex UI patterns (e.g., Card with CardHeader, CardContent, CardFooter)
+- Export all subcomponents from the same file
+- Document subcomponents in a separate API reference table

 ### 3. Accessibility